Fostering a culture that empowers individuals

 Basic Policy

-We believe that the promotion of D&I is a means of culture reform and that each individual’s unique values and ideas will create unprecedented “creating experiences (Koto-zukuri)” businesses.
+We believe that the promotion of DE&I is a means of culture reform and that each individual’s unique values and ideas will create unprecedented “creating experiences (Koto-zukuri)” businesses.
 To this end, we aim to review conventional customs and ways of thinking whenever necessary and create an environment in which people can exchange opinions with each other in peace, recognizing their “individuality” regardless of race, religion, nationality, gender, age, sexual orientation or gender identity, disability, job title, or other attributes.

-D&I Statement (Management Commitment)
+DE&I Statement (Management Commitment)

-“Respect the Individual” is one part of the Alps Alpine Management Approach and the very essence of diversity and inclusion.
+“Respect the Individual” is one part of the Alps Alpine Management Approach and the very essence of diversity, Equity and inclusion.
 The goal is to ensure everyone respects one another and is invigorated in their jobs.
 The pursuit of this goal gives rise to innovation that spurs the company to further growth.

 First, we will look to increase diversity at the decision-making level by appointing more women to managerial positions.